jonathanfox5/gogadget/docs/pages/developer/building.md

 !!! note "mkdocs errors"

-    When running `mkdocs`, if you get an error message that references `cairo`, you will need need to follow [this guide](https://squidfunk.github.io/mkdocs-material/plugins/requirements/image-processing/#cairo-graphics) to get it set up on your system.
+    When running `mkdocs`, if you get an error message that references `cairo`, you will need need to follow [this guide](https://squidfunk.github.io/mkdocs-material/plugins/requirements/image-processing/#cairo-graphics) to set it up on your system.

 The command reference page can automatically be regenerated with: